ruissalo/ruissalo.github.io/_posts/2017-07-29-building-srv6-probe.markdown

 		return -1;
 {% endhighlight %}

- Other implementations like [FD.IO](https://docs.fd.io/vpp/17.04/sr_doc.html) create a SID local table and assign the desired function to each segment.
+Other implementations like [FD.IO](https://docs.fd.io/vpp/17.04/sr_doc.html) require explicit segment/logical_function instantiation in the "My Local SID Table".

 There are basically two ways to inject, inspect or remove a type 4 SRH in the current kernel implementation: using the well known iproute2 interface or through the IPv6 socket API.
 The former is implemented via [lightweight tunnels](https://lwn.net/Articles/650778/): this feature allows user space tools like iproute2 to customize the [input](https://github.com/torvalds/linux/blob/5518b69b76680a4f2df96b1deca260059db0c2de/net/ipv6/seg6_iptunnel.c#L234) and [output](https://github.com/torvalds/linux/blob/5518b69b76680a4f2df96b1deca260059db0c2de/net/ipv6/seg6_iptunnel.c#L275) function pointers that every route has in the linux kernel.
 Using [rtnetlink](http://man7.org/linux/man-pages/man7/rtnetlink.7.html) sockets, iproute2 passes the user specified SRH to the kernel so that after header [validation](https://github.com/torvalds/linux/blob/5518b69b76680a4f2df96b1deca260059db0c2de/net/ipv6/seg6.c#L32) the new input/ouput pointer functions can be installed.
 These functions do the heavy lifting of adding/removing/modifying the SR extension header.
 This is the same mechanism used by the MPLS and VXLAN [implementations](https://kernelnewbies.org/Linux_4.3#head-c5506dbfb2f3c214e689a53e1430873fe3ace52f) in the kernel.